digitalocean/doctl/README.md

 Available Commands:
-  1-click         Display commands that pertain to 1-click applications account         Display commands that retrieve account details auth            Display commands for authenticating doctl with an account balance         Display commands for retrieving your account balance billing-history Display commands for retrieving your billing history completion      Modify your shell so doctl commands autocomplete with TAB compute         Display commands that manage infrastructure databases       Display commands that manage databases help            Help with any command invoice         Display commands for retrieving invoices for your account kubernetes      Displays commands to manage Kubernetes clusters and configurations projects        Manage projects and assign resources to them registry        [EA] Display commands for working with container registries version         Show the current version vpcs            Display commands that manage VPCs
+  1-click         Display commands that pertain to 1-click applications account         Display commands that retrieve account details apps            Display commands for working with apps auth            Display commands for authenticating doctl with an account balance         Display commands for retrieving your account balance billing-history Display commands for retrieving your billing history completion      Modify your shell so doctl commands autocomplete with TAB compute         Display commands that manage infrastructure databases       Display commands that manage databases help            Help about any command invoice         Display commands for retrieving invoices for your account kubernetes      Displays commands to manage Kubernetes clusters and configurations monitoring      [Beta] Display commands to manage monitoring projects        Manage projects and assign resources to them registry        Display commands for working with container registries version         Show the current version vpcs            Display commands that manage VPCs